vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 - The issuer takes the parts added by the Sponsor from the semi-signed transaction provided by the Sponsor and adds them to their own transaction template.
-This way Issuer ensures that the data they built earlier is not modified (this includes the amount of collateral going to the covenant, the covenant output position and covenant script, the issuance data etc...)
+This way Issuer ensures that the data they built earlier is not modified (this includes the amount of collateral going to the covenant, the covenant output position and covenant script, the issuance data, etc...)
 - The issuer checks that the amount to pay the network fee is enough
 - Issuer signs their input that provides the re-issuance token
 - The issuer checks that the price did not move to make the issuance transaction not worth